alaffin12/stackedit/0. Basics/Boons.md

 *You have also noticed that you are... more than what you once were.
 Or less.
 Since you were reanimated by fairy magic you are not exactly undead.
 But you have some things in common with the undead nonetheless.
 You are harder to kill, able to keep pushing forward while others would have stopped.*

-* Wings.
-You have giant fairy wings on your back.
+* **Wings.**  You have giant fairy wings on your back.
 You can fly at half-your movement speed if you are wearing no armor or light armor.
 Otherwise the wings are mostly ornamental.
-* Undead Fortitude.
+* **Undead Fortitude.** If damage reduces you to 0 hit points, you must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
+On a success, you drop to 1 hit point instead.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzc1NTMzMTU3XX0=
+eyJoaXN0b3J5IjpbLTEwODQ0NzUyMjldfQ==
 -->